noplacenoaddress/RNMnetwork/Part 4 - My experience/6 - canyelles.md

 ![she left me](../Images/IMG-20150319-WA0000.jpeg)

 And some one say to me on a social network, a cine face.
-And I know why, but it is B-side cine.
+And now I know why, but it is B-side cine.

 > *Gangstalking*